applesandberries/Long_Read_Proj/README.md

 # Long read project

-Our main goal is to develop a pipeline that allows comparison between long read sequences from any bacteria for strain identification.
+Our main goal is to develop a pipeline that allows comparison between long read sequences from any bacteria for strain identification using average nucleotide identity.

 ## Description